Learning-based Symbolic Abstractions for Nonlinear Control Systems: Constructing symbolic models with Gaussian processes

-In this section, we provide an approach to construct a {symbolic model} for a given set of training data.
-Moreover, we provide a safety controller synthesis, which is useful to achieve the safe exploration.
+In this section, we provide an approach to construct a {symbolic model} based on a given set of training data.
+In \rsec{asdsec}, we provide an approach to learn $d_i$ with the GP regression as well as a useful error bound on $d_i$ based on \ras{rkhsd}.
+In \rsec{constructsymbolicmodel}, we provide a way of how to construct a symbolic model from a given set of training data.
+In \rsec{synthesizesafetycontrol}, we provide a safety controller synthesis, which will be useful to achieve the safe exploration provided in the next section.